 - Early registration is now three weeks long instead of two, which means your assigned day may seem later than usual.
 But more often than not it still aligns with how many credit hours you’ve accrued.
 Take a look at the bottom of this page to see where you fall in relation to other students.

 - Departments optimize their enrollment in a number of ways to ensure graduating students get the courses they need, including using waitlists.
 The best thing you can do is join them if a class (or section of a class) you want and need is full.
 Take a look at this Quick Guide if you need to know how to do so.
 Keep in mind that waitlist offers are not guaranteed, so register for whatever sections will keep you on track to graduate on your timeline.

-- Like you, advisors are human and contract COVID or bear children or experience family emergencies, so we appreciate your patience as we ensure everyone is authorized to register in as timely a process as possible.
+- Like you, advisors are human and get sick or bear children or experience family emergencies, so we appreciate your patience as we ensure everyone is authorized to register in as timely a process as possible.